-- (Preferred) Google Chrome, version 66 or higher, in a MacOS, Windows, or Linux desktop environment, or on a mobile device - The latest version of Safari (mobile and desktop) - The latest version of Mozilla Firefox - The latest version of Microsoft Edge
+- (Preferred) The latest version of Google Chrome, in a MacOS, Windows, or Linux desktop environment, or on a mobile device - The latest version of Safari (mobile and desktop) - The latest version of Mozilla Firefox - The latest version of Microsoft Edge

 All other web browsers support Low-bandwidth mode only.
-(For a detailed comparison of the two operating modes, please refer to the Comparing Orchid Core VMS Operating Modes section.)
+(For a detailed comparison of the two operating modes, please refer to the Comparing Orchid Recorder Operating Modes section.)